rustyxlol/rustyxlol.github.io/content/about.md

 where I'm online as long as I'm awake.
 You can also mail me on rustyxlol@pm.me if you like.

-I am mostly active in [**Python Discord**](https://discord.gg/blender) - A large community focused around Python
+I am mostly active in [**Python Discord**](https://discord.gg/python) - A large community focused around Python

-You might also find me in [CS50](https://discord.gg/cs50), [Blender Community](https://discord.gg/blender) or other popular tech/programming discord servers
+You might also find me in [CS50](https://discord.gg/cs50), [Blender Community](https://discord.gg/blender) or other popular tech/programming Discord servers